 Local Building Codes and Regulations in Kansas City

 The Kansas City government sets certain building safety standards and regulations that all property owners must adhere to.
 If a property owner fails to follow applicable municipal codes, they could be deemed responsible for any damages that result from these violations.

 Filing a staircase injury claim requires help from a firm that has experience with local building codes and regulations, as well as specific experience in premises liability law.
 A Kansas City broken staircase lawyer at Dickerson Oxton, LLC will aggressively protect your right to fair compensation for your injuries.

 Free Case Evaluation with a Kansas City Broken Staircase Attorney

 After a fall from a defective or broken staircase, victims may not know who is responsible.
 You may have legal grounds for a claim against the building’s owner or operator.
 A personal injury claim can provide compensation for medical bills, lost wages, and even non-monetary losses like pain, suffering, or any loss of life quality.
-If a staircase accident results in a wrongful death, a settlement can also help you compensate for final expenses and any loss in familial income.
+If a staircase accident results in wrongful death, contacting a Kansas City wrongful death attorney to reach a settlement can also help you compensate for final expenses and any loss in familial income.

 To learn more about your legal options following a staircase accident, contact our team to speak with a broken staircase lawyer in Kansas City, MO.
 Victims shouldn’t have to pay the price for someone else’s negligence – get the compensation you deserve for your injuries.
 We offer our legal services on a contingency-fee basis, so you’ll only owe attorney’s fees after we win a settlement or court judgment on your behalf.